Integrating in Swedish

 The maternity clinics aim to provide comprehensive support to the whole family in order to give every child, regardless of their background, a healthy start in life.

 When you are looking for a job in Finland the language spoken at the work place is of importance.

 Here are websites that the municipalities, among others, have put together to present themselves to newcomers.

-Youth centers are places that are open in the afternoon or evenings.
+Youth centers are free of charge places that are open in the afternoon or evenings.
 One can just hang or do things, like play instruments or games.